SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.ping/README.md

 | Command toggle off   | An OS-specific command that, if configured, will be executed when the HTTP request fails.
 This can be used with or without the **Control ID** and **Command toggle on** settings. |
 | Command toggle on    | An OS-specific command that, if configured, will be executed after the configured **Toggle delay** after a HTTP request fails.
 This can be used with or without the **Control ID** and **Command toggle off** settings. |
 | Command delay        | The number of seconds to wait after executing either of the configured OS commands successfully. |

+# `SystemConfigure` instruction support

+The `SystemConfigure` instruction topic can be used to test the HTTP connection, which can be used to verify SolarNode's network connectivity status.
+If no **Service Name** is configured, the instruction `service` parameter must be `ping`.
+Otherwise the `service` parameter must be `ping-{service name}` where `{service name}` is the **Service Name** value.
+The instruction will return the `Completed` state if the ping test is successful.
+Otherwise a `Declined` state will be returned.
+Either way a `message` result parameter will contain a description of the outcome.